 - The rise of wearable technology.
 Fitness trackers like Fitbit, Strava, TomTom, and Jawbone have a gamified exercise for people.
 Trackers have made it easier for people to monitor their steps, heart rate… even the quality of the sleep they get.
 16 million Fitbits were sold worldwide in 2019, and this number is growing year on year.

 - Climate change is also playing an issue.
-It is making people keener to move to a plant-based diet, as well as increasing the frequency that they walk.
+It is making people keener to move to a plant-based diet, as well as increasing the frequency that their walk.
 In fact, going vegan can reduce a person’s carbon footprint by up to 73%.

 What are the different types of fitness app startups?